lulee910/final-project/README.md

 Extra:
 1. divide the drug charge into prescription charge and over the counter charge
-2. Im plementation of multi user system with data independence so every user can access his or her own charge information
+2. Implementation of multi user system with data independence so every user can access his or her own charge information
 3. Add drug information by importing excel file and export drug information to excel
 4. Do duplicate charge for the same patient when purchasing same drugs